ethanhandler17/ClassCoding/README.md

-# Unity Space Shooter Game
+# Unity Shooter Game

-A 2D space shooter game built with Unity where you control a player ship, shoot enemies, and try to survive as long as possible while scoring points.
+A 2D shooter game built with Unity where you control a player ship, shoot enemies, and try to survive as long as possible while scoring points.

 ## 🎮 Game Features